fuhcm/fptu-gomvc/README.md

-# Go RESTful API for FPTU Tech Insider
+# Go REST API for FPTu.tech

 This repository is a skeleton for building production ready Golang REST API.

-In this repo, we used `gorilla/mux` with also pure Go.
+In this repo, we used `gorilla/mux` with almost pure Go.

 ## Development

 Run development container:

-`docker-compose up`
+`$ docker-compose up`

 ## Production

 Build production image:

-`docker build -t fptu-api .`
+`$ docker build -t fptu-api .`

 Run production container:

-`docker run -d --name fptu-api -p 5001:3000 fptu-api:latest`
+`$ docker run -d --name fptu-api -p 5001:3000 fptu-api:latest`

-You may found the example environment file at `.env.example`.
+You may found the example environment configuration file at `.env.example`.